homek2020/invest-tracker-2/README.md

 npm run dev
 ```

 The API listens on <http://localhost:3000> and exposes the `/api/v1` routes from the requirements document.
-The implementation ships with an in-memory data store to simplify local evaluation; swap the repositories with MongoDB adapters for production use.
+Ensure `MONGO_URI` and `MONGO_DB_NAME` are set in the environment before starting the server so it can establish the MongoDB connection.

 ### Run the web client